 Please read through our preliminary health guidelines for our 2021 season.
 Here you will find details on how we plan to operate and maintain a healthy community.
 Our guiding compass for this document is the health and safety of our campers, staff and greater GRP community.
 Please understand this is a living document and we will continue to make adjustments and adaptations based on guidance and guidelines received.

-In a Nutshell, Camp is Doing the Following:
+In a Nutshell, Camp is Doing the Following: You can also check out our brief guide here.

 We will continue to closely monitor this rapidly evolving situation this spring.
 As we move forward with program planning, know that we will be abundantly transparent in our decisions.